Pilibail Yamunakka

-Pilibail Yamunakka is a Tulu language film directed by K Sooraj Shetty, starring Pruthvi Ambaar, Sonal Monteiro, Naveen D Padil in lead roles.
+Pilibail Yamunakka is a 2016 Indian Tulu language film directed by K Sooraj Shetty, starring Pruthvi Ambaar, Sonal Monteiro, Naveen D Padil in lead roles.
 The movie has been produced by Rohan Shetty under the banner of Lakumi Cine Creations.
 Audio launch of this film was held on 19 June 2016.
 The movie released on 9 December 2016.
 This film successfully completed 168 days.
 Mangalore's Hip hop singer and rapper YemZii was also first introduced in this movie.
-He rapped in Tulu and English in a song called "Kaar baar Jorundu" featuring Nakash Aziz.
+He rapped in Tulu, English and Hindi in a song called "Kaar Baar Jorundu" featuring Nakash Aziz.

 Plot

 Yamunakka, is an 80 year old egoistic lady, living in Pilibail with her family.
-Gautham, an unemployed man living with his friends in the city, accidentally happens to meet Nisha (Yamunakka's Grand daughter), which in turn results in Gautham & his friends relocating to Pilibail.
+Gautham, an unemployed man living with his friends in the city, accidentally happens to meet Nisha (Yamunakka's granddaughter), which in turn results in Gautham and his friends relocating to Pilibail.
 What happens in Pilibail when Yamunakka and Gautham meet is where the story builds up, revealing other suspense around them.